PhumAkrthum/SnakeGame/README.md

 ## About the Game
 In Snake, the player controls a snake that moves around the screen, consuming food and growing longer with each bite.
 The objective is to navigate the snake to eat as much food as possible without running into the walls or its own tail.
 The gameplay is simple yet highly engaging, making it a great project for learning and honing programming skills.

+## Technologies Used
+* Programming Language: Python
+* Libraries: Pygame for graphics and game mechanics